What should be SHS?

 - Enrichment of Sikhs

 - Enrichment of Sikhism

-What are the conditions of SHS?
+What should be the conditions of SHS?

-What do we gain from SHS?
+What would we gain from SHS?

 - Eliminate Poverty (also for non-Sikhs)